 As an Amazon Associate, I earn from qualifying purchases.

 Jalapeño poppers are one of those appetizers that are so delicious to eat but can be labor-intensive to make.
-That’s where these little jalapeno popper wontons come in to save the day!
+That’s where these little jalapeño popper wonton cups come in to save the day!

 Prepare to win the appetizer game at your next event.
 It IS a contest.
 Don’t let anyone tell you differently.

 This recipe calls for using a regular muffin tin.
 That is intentional for two reasons.
 One, most people have regular muffin tins instead of mini muffin tins.
-Two, it is a giant pain in the butt to fill the mini muffin cups with the cream cheese filling.
+Two, when I tested this recipe, I realized it is a giant pain in the butt to fill the mini muffin cups with the cream cheese filling.

 I’m not sure about you, but I prefer to do all my prep work well ahead of a party.
 But hey, maybe you love waiting until the last minute and then dealing with stress-induced boob sweat.
 You do you.